Achilles Tendon

 What is the Achilles tendon?

-The strongest tendon in the body, connecting calf muscles to the heel bone.
+The Achilles tendon is a tissue that connects the calf muscles to the heel bone.

 Where is the Achilles tendon located?

-At the back of the ankle, above the heel.
+The Achilles tendon is located in the back of the lower leg, above the heel.

-What are symptoms of an Achilles tendon rupture?
+What are symptoms of an Achilles tendon injury?

 How is an Achilles tendon injury diagnosed?